pingcap/docs-cn/br/pitr-usage.md

 - Install: run `tiup install br:v6.2.0`.
 - Upgrade: run `tiup update br:v6.2.0`.

+## Enable log backup

+Before you use log backup, set [`log-backup.enable`](/tikv-configuration-file.md#enable-new-in-v620) in the TiKV configuration file to `true`.
+For the method to modify configuration, refer to [Modify the configuration](/maintain-tidb-using-tiup.md#modify-the-configuration).

 ## Configure backup storage (Amazon S3)

 Before you start a backup task, prepare the backup storage, including the following aspects: